MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/8-exercise-connect-room-environment-monitor.md

    - Update `CmdArgs` with the device provisioning service **ID Scope** that you copied to Notepad.
    - Update `DeviceAuthentication` with your **Azure Sphere tenant ID**.
 Remember, this was the numeric value output from the `azsphere tenant show-selected` command that you copied to Notepad.

-3. Update the network endpoints `AllowedConnections` with your Azure IoT Hub and Device Provisioning endpoint URLs you copied to Notepad.
+3. Update the network endpoints `AllowedConnections` with your Azure IoT Hub and device provisioning endpoint URLs you copied to Notepad.

 4. Review your updated **manifest_app.json** file.
 It should look similar to the following.